harryaskham/harryaskham.github.io/index.md

 ---
 layout: home
-list_title: Blog
 ---

-I am a Staff Software Engineer working on real-world applications of AI at [DeepMind](https://deepmind.com).
+I am a Staff Software Engineer working on the real-world application of artificial intelligence at [DeepMind](https://deepmind.com).

 My CV is available [here](cv.pdf).